SUP With Your Pup: Paddleboard Adventures That Welcome Dogs

 "Land ahoy!"
 Photo by Facebook.com/OhanaSurfProjectHawaii

 “Ohana” means family in Hawaiian, and Fido is certainly part of the family at Ohana Surf Project.
 Catch the waves with a qualified SUP instructor in front of Queen’s Surf Beach in Honolulu.
-You can go solo or take private lessons or group classes that teach basic and advanced SUP techniques.
-Just south of Honolulu is Waikiki, a tourist paradise that was once home to Hawaiian royalty.
-Fido can join you on Gray’s (Halekulani) Beach and Royal-Moana Beach, among other pet-friendly beaches.
-Group SUP lessons start at $60 per person for an hour and $90 for two hours.
-Private lessons are $120 for one hour and $175 for two hours.
-Individual rentals start at $30 for up to four hours on the water with your dog.
+You can take private lessons or group classes that teach basic and advanced SUP techniques.
+If you’re already experienced book a rental and head south of Honolulu to Waikiki and paddle with Fido at Gray’s (Halekulani) Beach or Royal-Moana Beach.
+Group SUP lessons start at $104 per person for two hours, private lessons are $125 for one hour, and individual rentals start at $30 for up to three hours on the water with your dog.
 Dogs should bring their own canine life vest.

-Say aloha to ocean views at this incredible condo in paradise.
+Say aloha to ocean views at this incredible condo in paradise and snag a bite to eat with Fido at Barefoot Beach Cafe.

 Ayers Creek Adventures